maximrub/GoogleDriveTasker/README.md

 # GoogleDriveTasker

-GoogleDriveTasker is .NET Core console application which performs tasks (sets of actions) on the connected Google Drive.
+GoogleDriveTasker is .NET Core console application which performs tasks (sets of actions) on files stored in the connected Google Drive.

 ## Prerequisites